adaltas/node-nikita/packages/core/src/fs/readdir.coffee.md

         '1'             # (The numeric digit ``one''.)
 Force output to be one entry per line.
 This is the default when output is not to a terminal.
         'a'             # Include directory entries whose names begin with a dot (.)
         'n' if extended # Display user and group IDs numerically, rather than converting to a user or group name in a long (-l) output.
 This option turns on the -l option.
+        # Note: -w work on macos, not on linux
-        'w'             # Force raw printing of non-printable characters.
+        # 'w'             # Force raw printing of non-printable characters.
 This is the default when output is not to a terminal.
         'l' if extended
       ].join('')
       @system.execute